tony-albanese/ci-project-3/README.md

       return FALSE
 ```
 This is the logic to determine if the input index is within range.
 It will only be called if the input pattern
-matches the requirment of being in the form integer,integer.
+matches the requirement of being in the form integer,integer.
 ```
 #split the user input into an array of two
 split_string_aray = user_input.split(",")